The Three Faces of IT

 1. Document the existing network design and configuration

-To eliminate security vulnerabilities, the first step is gaining a high-level view of the network.
+To eliminate security vulnerabilities, the first step is gaining a comprehensive view of the network.
 The problem is the documentation of existing network infrastructure is a tedious, manual process for most organizations resulting in out-of-date network diagrams or maps.
-This inability to have a dynamic view of the network results in a limited understanding of security along application traffic flows.
+This inability to have a dynamic view of the network results in a limited understanding of security along with application traffic flows.
+What you need is how the network is running today, not how it was deployed a year or two ago.
+And you need to understand the protocols in use, filters in place, and traffic paths at a glance.

-With Dynamic Network Maps, organizations can automate the existing network in detail to not only provide end-to-end visibility, but offer detailed asset reports and more.
-To validate security along critical application paths, engineers can visualize access-lists and firewall policies.
+With Dynamic Network Maps, organizations can automate the existing network in detail to not only provide edge-to-cloud visibility but offer detailed asset reports and more.
+To validate security along critical application paths, engineers can visualize access lists and firewall policies.
 NetBrain’s A/B path calculator works at the layer-4 port-level to analyze ACLs and policy-based routing to visually validate that ‘good’ traffic is permitted and ‘bad’ traffic is denied across every path.

 2. Identify and remediate security vulnerabilities

-To effectively analyze potential security vulnerabilities, network teams need to analyze every configuration in the network.
-This is typically done one of two ways; manually where an engineer analyzes every configuration; or with custom scripts to automate the process.
-Performing this manually is a painstaking and tedious process, and custom scripts only speed up the process marginally.
-Most scripts are not very portable and require advanced scripting knowledge to build and run.
+To effectively analyze potential security vulnerabilities, network teams need to analyze every configuration in the network and determine how information can flow.
+This is typically done one of two ways; manually, where an engineer analyzes every configuration and tried to determine how information can be accessed or passed from point to point; or with custom, scripts to try to automate the process.
+Performing this manually is a painstaking and tedious process, and custom scripts only speed up the process marginally and are locked to the specific devices in question.
+Scripts are not very portable and require advanced scripting knowledge to build and run.
+And when anything changes in the environment, scripts fail.

-NetBrain’s adaptive network automation can validate every network configuration against a common set of ‘golden rules’ (e.g. device passwords are encrypted, timeouts are configured, etc.) To perform this assessment, NetBrain looks at every device’s configuration and searches for pre-defined rules within each.
-If a device is out of compliance, NetBrain will report it
+NetBrain’s PDAS network automation can validate every network configuration against a common set of ‘golden rules’ (e.g. device passwords are encrypted, timeouts are configured, HA pairs are identical, TELNET is prevented, etc.) To perform this assessment, NetBrain looks at the desired network intents, along with every device’s configuration, and proactively tests these rules continuously.
+If a device is out of compliance, NetBrain will report it and can even create a service ticket within ITSM systems for operator intervention before intrusions occur.

 3. Safeguard against future vulnerabilities

 Ensuring that network teams follow defined security practices is critical and enforcing these policies across broad teams can be a challenge.
-Security teams can leverage the ‘golden rules’ identified in step 2 to create Executable Runbooks for the network team to use for future network changes.
-These Runbooks may include design guides to help enforce security best practices going forward.
+Security teams can leverage any number of ‘golden rules’ identified in step 2 to create Executable Runbooks for the network team to use collaboratively for future remediation.
+These Runbooks may include design guides to enforce security best practices going forward.

-Upon configuring a change, implementation engineers should execute a vulnerability assessment Runbook to ensure that it meets pre-defined security standards.
+Upon configuring any network change or installation of a new application, implementation engineers should execute a vulnerability assessment Runbook to ensure that it meets pre-defined security standards.
 The Runbook will scan each new configuration to ensure it meets the predefined ‘golden’ requirements.
-An event management system can even be configured to auto-trigger a vulnerability assessment at the instant a change takes place.
+And NetBrain’s PDAS event management system can even be configured to auto-trigger a vulnerability assessment at the instant a change takes place.